- Kids Health

 Approval for a vaccination containing seven common strains of pneumonia bacterium, pcv-7 manufactured by Pfizer, occurred in 2,000.
 It is a conjugated vaccine, meaning it contains bacteria (diphtheria) connected to a protein.
 There exist many more pneumonia-causing bacterial strains and they have developed a resistance to antibiotics and are flourishing.

 The biological niche that the more common strains had occupied, used in the pcv-7 vaccine, are getting filled by other strains resulting in complicated illness and disease.
-A particular strain of strep that causes pneumonia and meningitis is called 19A.
-It has a newly emerged subtype that causes ear infections in ages six to eighteen months and is antibiotic resistant, a super bug.
+One particular strain of strep that causes pneumonia and meningitis is called 19A.
+It has a newly emerged subtype that causes ear infections in ages six to eighteen months and is antibiotic resistant.

 Studies have shown that re-vaccinations develop a state of immune tolerance where the body is no longer able to fight off infection from invasive bacteria.
 All subtypes of strain 19A are increasing in strength.